FieryCod/holy-lambda/doc/1-02-getting-started.md

 sam deploy --template-file /path-to-source/holy-lambda-example/.holy-lambda/packaged.yml --stack-name <YOUR STACK NAME>
 ```

-Now deploy the application to AWS. `holy-lambda` will run AWS SAM to deploy the changes, so you will see cloudformation style output:
+Now deploy the application to AWS. `holy-lambda` will run AWS SAM to deploy the changes, so you will see cloudformation style output like this:

 ```
 bb stack:deploy